ELECTRONICA-2501/Nieve/README.md

 6. After the web app has launched, you should be able to pick preview the recommended tracks from your the given reggaeton genres!
 Enjoy!

-## How It Works ⚙️

-1. **API Integration**:

-   - The app integrates with the Spotify API to fetch music recommendations, album covers, and artist information.
-   - Environment variables (`.env`) are used to securely store the API keys, which are injected during the build process to keep sensitive information safe.
-   - Axios is used for making API requests, providing a clean and reusable structure for API calls.

-2. **Routing**:

-   - React Router is used to manage navigation between different sections of the application.
-   - The app includes routes for:
-     - **Home Page**: Onboarding and genre selection.
-     - **Recommendations Page**: List of recommended tracks based on the user’s selected genre.
-     - **Artist Spotlight Page**: Display of popular reggaeton artists.

-3. **Dynamic Content**:

-   - Tracks and artist information are dynamically rendered based on data fetched from the Spotify API.
-   - Each track displays the album cover, title, artist name, and a button to play a 15-second preview (if available).
-   - Artist pages showcase their profile pictures and additional details.

-4. **Styling**:

-   - SCSS is used for modular and reusable styling.
-   - A modern design is achieved with:
-     - SVG background graphics for aesthetic appeal.
-     - Responsively styled components that adapt to different screen sizes.
-   - Buttons and interactive elements include hover effects for enhanced user experience.

-5. **Performance Optimizations**:
-   - The app uses Vite for fast builds and optimized performance in production.
-   - Only necessary data is fetched and displayed to minimize unnecessary API calls and enhance page responsiveness.
+# Project Structure and Features

+## 📂 Project Structure

+### HTML Document

+- **`index.html`**:
+  - Serves as the entry point for the app in a Vite project.
+  - Typically not modified directly in React projects unless global configurations, third-party scripts, or extra metadata are required.
+  - **Note**: This project doesn't actively use or modify this file.

+---

+### 🎨 Styling (`Main.scss`)

+- **SCSS** is used for modular and reusable styles:
+  - **Modern Design Enhancements**:
+    - **SVG Background Graphics**: Adds visual appeal.
+    - **Responsive Components**: Adjust seamlessly to different screen sizes.
+    - **Hover Effects**: Enhance user interaction for buttons and other elements.
+- Styled elements include:
+  - Buttons with smooth hover effects.
+  - Dynamic layouts for track and artist sections.

+---

+## 🎵 API Integration with Spotify

+### **Endpoints Used**:

+1. **`/recommendations`**: Fetches recommended tracks.
+2. **`/search`**: Retrieves artists in the reggaeton genre.
+3. **`/artists/{id}/top-tracks`**: Fetches top tracks for a specific artist (not actively used).

+These endpoints power:

+- Track Recommendations.
+- Artist Spotlight.
+- Potential Artist-Specific Features.

+### **Key Features**:

+- **Secure API Key Management**:
+  - API keys are stored in a `.env` file and injected during the build process to protect sensitive information.
+- **Axios**:
+  - Simplifies API requests with a reusable and clean structure.
+  - Ensures robust error handling and token management.

+---

+## 📜 React Files and Functionality

+### React Router:

+- Manages navigation between different sections.
+- **Routes** include:
+  1. **Home Page**:
+     - Onboarding with genre selection.
+  2. **Recommendations Page**:
+     - Displays a curated list of tracks based on user preference.
+  3. **Artist Spotlight Page**:
+     - Showcases popular reggaeton artists with profile pictures and links to their Spotify profiles.

+---

+### 🛠️ Dynamic Content:

+- Tracks and artist information are fetched dynamically using the Spotify API.
+- **Tracks**:
+  - Display album cover, title, artist name, and a button to play a 15-second preview (if available).
+- **Artist Spotlight**:
+  - Showcases artist profiles with images, names, and links to their Spotify pages.

 ---